Aliases for ROS1 Gene

 GeneCards Summary for ROS1 Gene

 ROS1 (ROS Proto-Oncogene 1, Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with ROS1 include lung large cell carcinoma and gastric adenocarcinoma.
-Among its related pathways are ERK Signaling and Akt Signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is ALK.
+Diseases associated with ROS1 include Lung Cancer Susceptibility 3 and Lung Cancer.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is INSR.

 Orphan receptor tyrosine kinase (RTK) that plays a role in epithelial cell differentiation and regionalization of the proximal epididymal epithelium.
 May activate several downstream signaling pathways related to cell differentiation, proliferation, growth and survival including the PI3 kinase-mTOR signaling pathway.
 Mediates the phosphorylation of PTPN11, an activator of this pathway.
 May also phosphorylate and activate the transcription factor STAT3 to control anchorage-independent cell growth.
 Mediates the phosphorylation and the activation of VAV3, a guanine nucleotide exchange factor regulating cell morphology.
 May activate other downstream signaling proteins including AKT1, MAPK1, MAPK3, IRS1 and PLCG2.